yarncloud/user-management/README.md

 User management module for Yii 2
 =====

-`This repository is not actively maintained.
-If you want to add some changes, just fork it and safely use your fork.`
+`This repository is forked internally because it's not actively maintained.

 Perks
 ---